-Three months after the birth of my daughter, we celebrated o-kuizome (お食い初め), baby’s first meal.
+Three months after the birth of Miss Kaiju, we celebrated o-kuizome: an elaborate feast for baby.
 It is done in hopes that a baby will have no difficulty in procuring food in his/her lifetime.

 As with o-miya mairi, the exact date may vary by region.
 You can celebrate it when a baby is 100 days old or even as late as 110 or 120 days after birth.